Functions

 Example

-The following example creates a stack that ask the user "What would you like to drink?" and provide two options to select from: Tea or Coffee.
+The following example creates a journey that ask the user "What would you like to drink?" and provide two options to select from: Tea or Coffee.

 If the user selects Tea